Kingsoft Cloud Announces Results of Extraordinary General Meeting Following Proposed Dual Primary Listing on Hong Kong Stock Exchange and New Board Appointment

 About Kingsoft Cloud Holdings Limited

-Kingsoft Cloud Holdings Limited (NASDAQ: KC) is a leading independent cloud service provider in China.
+Kingsoft Cloud Holdings Limited KC is a leading independent cloud service provider in China.
 Kingsoft Cloud has built a comprehensive and reliable cloud platform consisting of extensive cloud infrastructure, cutting-edge cloud products and well-architected industry-specific solutions across public cloud and enterprise cloud.

 For more information, please visit: http://ir.ksyun.com.